TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Hunter Goodman, C/OF, Colorado Rockies

 It feels like we have been waiting on the Goodman breakout for a long time, yet he is still only 26 years old.
-In 2024, he hit a lacklustre .190 with 13 home runs.
+In 2024, he hit a lackluster .190 with 13 home runs.
 In 2025, given a full-time job, he hit .278 with 31 home runs, 91 RBI, 73 runs scored, and chipped in a steal.

 This was good for a 3.4 WAR season and a 118 wRC+.
 Goodman should be a mainstay in the middle of the Colorado lineup and get most of his starts behind the plate.
-His current NFBC ADP of 71 has him as the fourth catcher off the board,
+His current NFBC ADP of 71 has him as the fourth catcher off the board.

 You can see in the chart below that Goodman is aggressively pulling the baseball when he hits it, especially in the air.
 His 25.4% pull-air percentage is elite, and you can see that the vast majority of hit homers were pulled over the left field wall.
 Playing half of his games in a hitter's paradise makes him well worth the investment at the ADP.